colon3ltocard/pyindexedtar/README.md

 # pyindexedtar

-A "proof of concept" of a python class to work with indexed Tar for big data archives.
+A "proof of concept" of a python class to implementing an indexed Tar for big data archives.
 The use case is to retrieve members of a "many members" tar archive without seeking from one member to the next.